Skip to main content

 atmos command --profile-file=/path/to/profile/cpu.prof --profile-type=cpu

-# Check supported profile types
+# Check supported types

 atmos command --profile-file=profile.out --profile-type=heap